A farmer's guide to Farm Plans in the Wellington Region.

-We’re dedicated to enabling continuous environmental improvement on farms that is informed by catchment scale objectives and priorities.
+At Greater Wellington we’re dedicated to enabling continuous environmental improvement on farms that is informed by catchment scale objectives and priorities.
 We’ve been helping farmers in our region with Farm Environment Plans since the 1950s.

 Farm planning in the Wellington region has been focused on engaging with landowners in catchments with the greatest need, as identified through our Whaitua process.
 The aim is to implement Good Management Practices.

-While we continue to support Farm Environment Plans, our focus remains on enabling environmental improvement on farms within the frameworks set out by new regional rules and national regulations.
+Our focus remains on enabling environmental improvement on farms within the frameworks set out by new regional rules and national regulations.

-Certified Farm Environment Plans (CFEP)
+Certified Farm Environment Plans (cFEP)